collapsed-stacks/startups/questions/12911/where-do-you-find-people-with-skills-knowledge.md

 - tagged: `skills`
 - score: 3

-<p>Are there any other places except freelance sites and LinkedIn to find people with skills/knowledge to hire, partner up, consult with, ask for mentoring, etc.?</p>
+Are there any other places except freelance sites and LinkedIn to find people with skills/knowledge to hire, partner up, consult with, ask for mentoring, etc.?

 ## Answer 12916